 PSYC 7160.
-PRACTICUM
+PRE-PRACTICUM

-Catalogue Description First course in the doctoral Advanced Practice Core sequence.
-This pre-practicum experience is the first in a series of training experiences designed to facilitate progressively greater degrees of skill development in counseling psychology.
+Catalogue Description (1) This pre-practicum experience is the first in a series of training experiences designed to facilitate progressively greater degrees of skill development in counseling psychology.
 Ethics of practice and working with diverse populations is stressed.
-Skills Assessment including areas such as Mental Status Examinations, interviewing, history taking and interpersonal dynamics must be satisfactory completed prior to enrollment in subsequent Practice Core components.
+Skills Assessment including areas such as Mental Status Examinations, interviewing, history taking and interpersonal dynamics must be satisfactorily completed prior to enrollment in subsequent Practice Core components.
 A review by the Counseling Psychology Program committee may result in the course being repeated if necessary.
 Failure to satisfactorily complete assessment of skills will result in removal from graduate program.
 Available only to graduate students in counseling psychology.
-Prerequisite: Admission to the doctoral program in Counseling Psychology
+Prerequisite: Admission to the doctoral program in Counseling Psychology.

 Principle Topics Covered.
-Intervention techniques, Individual and group dynamics training Multicultural/Diversity Issues
+Intervention techniques, Individual and group dynamics training, Multicultural/Diversity Issues